larissaissabron/WPG_paleo_oaks/README.md

-# Pleistocene-Holocene Oak Paleoecology in the Willamette Valley-Puget Trough-Georgia Basin (WPG) Ecoregion
+#  Oak Paleoecology in the Willamette Valley-Puget Trough-Georgia Basin (WPG) Ecoregion

-## Literature review, data mining, and filtering
+## Literature review, data extraction, and filtering

 All .xlsx files are provided because they include associated metadata.